dgroomes/kafka-playground/kafka-in-kafka-out/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [x] DONE (Yeah the app just takes some time.
-So increasing the timeout on the test side works.
-I wonder if there is a config to let if start up faster though (less wait?)).
-The tests appear flaky, but it only happens when I start the app and then quickly run the tests.
-I think there's some sleep in the Kafka consumer at startup time that's the problem.
-I would love to be able to key off of some "ready" event or something.
-* [x] DONE Consider making the test harness just a `public static void main`.
-That way, can I use the main thread as the consumer thread (and remove all the test dependencies)?
-* [x] DONE Consider making just one module aside from the 'app' module.
-Maybe just a 'controller', 'admin', or something?
-In it, it can do the observability stuff, the test, the load simulation, etc.
-* [x] DONE Consider making the logic a slow function, like a sort, as a useful way to contrast a multicore configuration vs single core.
-I don't want to just use sleeps because they don't stress the CPU.
-* [x] DONE Delete the compression stuff.
-That might fit better in a "kafka administration" module.
-I still think it's interesting, but I want this module focused on the design of the app.
-* [x] DONE (as per usual, sophistication often reduces performance) Async and parallelism processing.
 * [ ] Approximate a slow external collaborator?
 For realism, we want to approximate both slow CPU intensive work and slow IO.
 * [ ] Consider a "RecordProcessorWithContext" interface and high-level consumer.
 This can give context of previously